Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Attacks and Detection Strategies

 The statistical properties of the input signal are usually assumed to be known.
-In fact, in most experiments the input is usually chosen as a white noise signal, as to excite the dynamics of the system.
+In fact, in most experiments, the input is usually chosen as a white noise signal, as to excite the dynamics of the system.
 Assuming $\{u_t\}_t$ is a sequence of i.i.d. random variables with distribution $P$, whiteness tests \cite{box2015time,drouiche2000new} can be used to deduce if the samples in $\{\tilde u_t\}_t$ are white, while one-sample tests (such as the Kolmogorov-Smirnov test \cite{massey1951kolmogorov}, or the Anderson-Darling test \cite{nelson1998anderson}) can be used to assess whether the samples in $\{\tilde u_t\}_t$ are distributed according to $P$.
-More simply, if $u_t \sim \mathcal{N}(0,I_m)$, then $\|U_-\|_\textnormal{F}^2 \sim \chi^2(Tm)$, a chi-squared distribution with $Tm$ degrees of freedom.
-Consequently, for a small $\delta\geq0$ we see the constraint $\|\Delta U_-\|_\textnormal{F}\leq \delta \|U_-\|_\textnormal{F}$ as a way to constraint the chi-squared statistics.
-Along this reasoning, an important class of input attacks can be derived when $(u_t,\tilde u_t)$ are indistinguishable, i.e., statistically equivalent. \begin{definition} Suppose that $u_t$ is distributed according to $P_t$ for every $t\geq 0$.
-Then, $(u_t,\tilde u_t)$ are indistinguishable if $\tilde u_t$ is i.i.d. and distributed according to $P_t$ for every $ t\geq 0$. \end{definition} To illustrate the attack, consider the following example. \begin{example} Consider the system $x_{t+1}=a_\star x_t +b_\star u_t+w_t$, with $(a_\star,b_\star)=(0.7,0.5)$ and $w_t\sim\mathcal{N}(0, 1)$.
+More simply, if $u_t \sim \mathcal{N}(0,I_m)$, then $\|U_-\|_\textnormal{F}^2 \sim \chi^2(Tm)$ is a Chi-squared distribution with $Tm$ degrees of freedom.
+Consequently, for a small $\delta\geq 0$ we see the constraint $\|\Delta U_-\|_\textnormal{F}\leq \delta \|U_-\|_\textnormal{F}$ as a way to constraint the Chi-squared statistics.
+Along this reasoning, an important class of input attacks can be derived when $(u_t,\tilde u_t)$ are indistinguishable, i.e., statistically equivalent. \begin{definition} Suppose that $u_t$ is i.i.d., distributed according to $P$ for every $t\geq 0$.
+Then, $(u_t,\tilde u_t)$ are indistinguishable if $\tilde u_t$ is i.i.d. and distributed according to $P$ for every $ t\geq 0$. \end{definition} To illustrate the attack, consider the following example. \begin{example} Consider the system $x_{t+1}=a_\star x_t +b_\star u_t+w_t$, with $(a_\star,b_\star)=(0.7,0.5)$ and $w_t\sim\mathcal{N}(0, 1)$.
 In \cref{fig:input_poisoning_example_zonotope} are shown the confidence intervals for the LS estimate when the input has been poisoned according to the indistinguishable attack $\tilde u_t$, where $(u_t,\tilde u_t)$ are independent, i.i.d., and distributed according to $\mathcal{N}(0,1)$.
 Under poisoning, the estimate of $b_\star$ converges to $0$ as $T\to\infty$. \end{example}